Adweek | Inside Code and Theory’s Rebranding Plans for the Washington Football Team

 “As we move to the next phase of our rebrand, the search for our agency partner was a thorough and deliberate process.
 It was clear that Code and Theory grasps the weight of our mission, has the vision to help us develop a meaningful identity for the future of our franchise, and understands the importance of engaging our fans and the community in an innovative, interactive rollout,” said Jason Wright, president of the Washington Football Team, in a statement to Adweek.
 “Also, importantly, their team is honest and unpretentious, an important set of attributes for connecting with our no-nonsense and invested fanbase.”

-The new brand and identity will be developed with the goals of inclusivity, reflecting the Delaware/Maryland/Virginia region, and resonating with fans both regionally and across the country, while also nodding to the team’s long history.
+The new brand and identity will be developed with the goals of inclusivity, reflecting the D.C./Maryland/Virginia, and resonating with fans both regionally and across the country, while also nodding to the team’s long history.

 “A team embodies itself in the community almost unlike any other brand.
 It’s important to make it very transparent and inclusive.
 It’s part of you, part of your community.
 It’s important to have an inclusive design here that connects community,” Code and Theory founder and CEO Dan Gardner told Adweek.
 “There are relationships based around fandom.
 It is almost like a member of the family.”